Another Code: Two Memories: Story and setting

-The events of the game take place on the fictional Blood Edward Island.
-The game's protagonist, Ashley Mizuki Robbins, is the daughter of Richard and Sayoko Robbins, researchers of human memory.
+Ashley Mizuki Robbins is the daughter of Richard and Sayoko Robbins, researchers of human memory.
 After her parents mysteriously went missing in 1994, they were presumed dead.
 Consequently, Ashley was raised by her father's younger sister, Jessica Robbins, in the suburbs of Seattle.
 Around this time, Ashley begins to suffer from a recurring nightmare, in which she is hiding inside a closet as a child and witnesses someone getting shot.
 Eleven years later, two days before her fourteenth birthday, Ashley receives a package from her father containing a birthday card and a device called a DAS.
-The DAS, programmed to respond only to Ashley's biometrics, contains a message from her father, claiming that he is waiting for her on Blood Edward Island.
+The DAS, programmed to respond only to Ashley's biometrics, contains a message from her father, claiming that he is waiting for her on Blood Edward Island, an island located off the coast of Washington.

-Blood Edward Island is an island located off the coast of Washington in the United States.
-The next day, the day before her birthday, Jessica and Ashley ride over to Blood Edward Island on a boat, but Ashley's father is not there to greet them.
+Two days before her fourteenth birthday in 2005, the day before her birthday, Jessica and Ashley ride over to Blood Edward Island on a boat, but Ashley's father is not there to greet them.
 Jessica goes to look for him, but when she doesn't return, Ashley ventures out to search for both of them.
 While exploring the island, Ashley also befriends D, a ghost who has lost his memories.
 D is only visible to Ashley, and wants to learn the truth behind his death.
 Together they enter the Edward Mansion, each looking for answers to their own questions.

 As they explore Edward Mansion, Ashley and D begin to learn the history behind the Edward family, who are rumored to have all died one after the other, resulting in the island's name.
 At the same time, they begin to unravel the mystery surrounding Ashley's father, Richard, and their invitation to the island.
 Ashley eventually discovers that her mother, Sayoko, was murdered on the night of her third birthday, her recurring nightmare being a vague memory of that night.
 She also learns about "Another", a device with the ability to replace someone's real memories with false ones, which was created by Ashley's parents while they worked as memory researchers at MJ Labs.
 Its purpose was to help those who have PTSD and other forms of psychological trauma, by replacing their traumatic memories.
 Richard has the memory of being Sayoko's murderer and suspects his memory was replaced.
 During his time alone on Blood Edward he had developed "Another II", which allowed someone's true memories to be verified and returned, and locked it to the DAS, allowing only Ashley to activate it.
 After she activates "Another II", Ashley is relieved to find out that her father's true memory of the night of her mother's murder was, indeed, altered to make him remember shooting her mother.
 She returns his real memory of that night.